junejanitin27/data_analytics_certification/README.md

-This repository contains projects and visualizations created from the Data Science & Analytics program with SDSU
+This repository contains projects and visualizations created from the Data Science & Analytics program with San Diego State University

 ## SQL